-An orthopaedic hand specialist deals specifically with problems in your upper limbs.
+An orthopedic hand specialist deals specifically with problems in your upper limbs.
 From the tips of your fingers to your armpit, your hand is made of 35 bones.
 While none of these bones is delicate, it is possible to hurt yourself during an accident or by exerting too much stress.

-What does an orthopaedic hand specialist do?
+What does an orthopedic hand specialist do?

-An orthopaedic hand specialist is responsible for diagnosing and treating injuries or disorders to your hand, forearm, wrist, and fingers.
+An orthopedic hand specialist is responsible for diagnosing and treating injuries or disorders to your hand, forearm, wrist, and fingers.
 Depending upon the type and severity of the injury, the doctor may choose surgical or non-surgical treatment.

 It is important to know when to visit a hand specialist and when to go to a general practitioner.

 - Carpal Tunnel Syndrome: This disease is defined by repeating similar motions or wrist movements.
 People with this syndrome often feel numbness or burning in their fingers and have trouble holding objects for long periods.